 Jeanette Lynes, Vice President

-Jeanette Lynes is the author of five collections of poetry, most recently The New Blue Distance (Wolsak and Wynn) and It’s Hard Being Queen: The Dusty Springfield Poems (Freehand Books).
+Jeanette Lynes is the author of six collections of poetry, most recently Archive of the Undressed (Wolsak and Wynn), which was shortlisted for two Saskatchewan Book Awards.
+Her other collections include The New Blue Distance (Wolsak and Wynn) and It’s Hard Being Queen: The Dusty Springfield Poems (Freehand Books).
 Her first novel, The Factory Voice (Coteau Books) was long-listed for the 2009 Scotiabank Giller Prize and a ReLit Award.It was also podcast on CBC Radio’s “Between the Covers.”
 Jeanette’s poetry has been short-listed for the Pat Lowther Memorial Award and a National Magazine Award.
 She has received the Bliss Carman Poetry Prize and the Nick Blatchford Occasional Verse Prize.
 Jeanette has taught at the Sage Hill Writing Experience (Introduction to Poetry and Fiction with Robert Currie, 2006-2008) and the Banff Centre (Writing with Style, 2009).
 She has been Writer in Residence at Saskatoon Public Library and Northern Lights College in Dawson Creek, BC, as well as a Visiting Writer at the University of Manitoba.
 She is currently Coordinator of the MFA in Writing at the University of Saskatchewan.

 Dave Carpenter, Director